 At the 2012 graduation at Old North Church, Alumni Association president Denise Fenoglio JM' 06 presented the Distinguished Alumni Award to Brent Hull PC '93.

 Brent Hull is a 1993 graduate of the Preservation Carpentry program where he studied under Robert Adam.
 After graduating, he returned to his native Texas and started a company.
-From a modest beginning, working in his brother’s garage, and a lot of hard work, Brent went on to build the Brent Hull Companies, which now employs over 50 artisans and related staff.
+From a modest beginning, working in his brother’s garage, and a lot of hard work, Brent went on to build Hull Historical, which now employs over 50 artisans and related staff.
 He runs a successful construction and consulting firm, is the exclusive millwork provider for the Winterthur Museum, has restored historic courthouses in Texas and worked on many private residences including that of Barbara Streisand.

 Beyond the commercial success, Brent is a prolific writer in the field of traditional interior designs and moldings and has publishing several books.
 Brent enjoys sharing his knowledge with his customers and the general public on the merits of traditional design and craftsmanship.

 Story by Bill Rainford, PC '11.
 More info about Brent's award is on Bill's blog here.

 At the 2011 graduation ceremony, Alumni Council member Ken Gilbert BB ’10 presented the annual Distinguished Alumni Award to Barbara Adams Hebard.
 Gilbert’s comments and the acceptance remarks made by Hebard’s husband (Barbara was at a bookbinding conference and unable to attend), painted a picture of a warm and generous professional who has enriched the bookbinding community for decades.